Big Questions, Short Answers:

-In honour of BC’s Make-a-Will Week 2021, we are providing short answers to big questions that we are commonly asked in the estate planning process – starting with “Can I Leave My Estate to My Pet When I Die?”
+In honour of BC's Make-a-Will Week 2021, we are providing short answers to big questions that we are commonly asked in the estate planning process – today's question is: "What Happens to My Kids if My Spouse and I Both Die?"

+QUESTION: WHAT HAPPENS TO MY KIDS IF MY SPOUSE AND I BOTH DIE?

 THE (SHORT) ANSWER: